calacademy-research/minibar/README.md

 The case changes are the same as with -C, found barcodes are in blue, found primers in green, and primers that weren't matched are indicated in red.
 These red primer areas will also be trimmed when using -T.

-[Show screenshot](CC_output_example.png) This shows an example of the -CC option output with one found and one missing primer
+[Show screenshot](CC_output_example.png) of an example of the -CC option output with one found and one missing primer.

 If you pipe -CC output into less and use its -R option you can move through the output and get a sense of hit barcodes and primers.
 `minibar.py  IndexCombinationPeperomonia.txt PeperomiaTestSet.fasta -CC | less -R`